intuit/Ignite/README.md

 python -m SimpleHTTPServer
 ```

-:warning: All urls are relative to `options.baseURL.` Make sure to change baseURL if your website isn't served from '/'.
+NOTE: All urls are relative to `options.baseURL.` Make sure to change baseURL if your website isn't served from '/'.

 <h3 align="center">Publishing</h2>